jyablonski/doqs/src/content/docs/data/basketball-reference.md

 ## Data Quality Considerations

-1. Player names have historically been changed by basketball-reference, which caused issues downstream in dbt on joining & grouping boxscore data
+1. Player names have historically been changed by basketball-reference mid-season, which caused issues downstream in dbt on joining & grouping boxscore data

     - For example, they started removing suffixes on names such as Robert Williams III -> Robert Williams
     - There's also inconsistencies with how names are stored, such as: